Gear, News Ross Jukes Gear, News Ross Jukes

 About the Author - Ross Jukes is a professional Photographer and Videographer with over a decade of experience.
 Working in both Digital and Analogue formats, Ross has worked with international clients, had his worked published numerous times and exhibited his work extensively.
 With a passion for all things photographic, Ross combines his experience, enthusiasm and dedication to his art form to create engaging and educational content for the photographic community.

-Disclaimer: All links to Amazon UK/US are affiliated links - you will still pay the same price but I will receive a small commission.
+Disclaimer: All links to Amazon UK/US are affiliated links - you will still pay the same price but I will receive a small commission for providing the link.
 All information provided in this blog is intended either for educational or entertainment purposes and is accurate to the best knowledge of the author.
-However, further research/professional advice should be sort before making purchases/implementing any advice given and no responsibility is taken by the author or parties mentioned here within.
+However, further research/professional advice should be sought before making purchases/implementing any advice given and no responsibility is taken by the author or parties mentioned here within.

 Read More